wp-plugins/mashsharer/readme.txt

 12. Custom Sharing descriptions with free Mashshare Open Graph Add-On

 == Changelog ==

+= 2.3.2 =
+* New: Internal cache and share count return function only fires if requested share count value is higher than previous stored value.
+This prevents bouncing share count because some networks are deliver inconstant share values from time to time.
+* New: Two more fields for putting content above and below share buttons grouped together with subscribe option field in tabs
+* Fix: PHP notice: "Undefined var" when network add-on is installed but disabled
+* Fix: esc_url for add_query_arg and remove_query_arg
+* Tweak: New recommended minimum cache time is 30min.
+* Tweak: Move up the Customize tab for faster editing periodical editing cusomization tasks

 = 2.3.1. =
 * Security Update: Update is highly recommended!
 It contains two security fixes!
 Thanks to g0blin research